BrandMeredith/galois-translation-premier-memoire/README.md

 # Premier Memoire by Everiste Galois
 This repo holds a free translation of Everiste Galois' famous "Premier Memoire" where he describes Abstract Algebra for the first time.

+It is also called the "Memoir on the Conditions of Solvability of Equations by Radicals."

 I felt that it's important to have this seminal work as a stand-alone free translation into English.
 None existed, so I am working on it, myself.